Shutter (2004 film): Plot

 After a friends' party, Jane (Natthaweeranuch Thongmee) and her photographer boyfriend Tun (Ananda Everingham) get into a car accident, with Jane accidentally running over a woman.
-Tun prohibits her from getting out of the car; they drive away, leaving the girl on the road.
+Tun prevents her from getting out of the car; they drive away, leaving the girl on the road.

 Tun begins to discover mysterious white shadows and faces in his photographs.
-Jane thinks these images may be the ghost of the girl they hit.
+Jane thinks that these images may be the ghost of the girl they hit.
 Tun, who has been experiencing severe neck pains since the accident, visits a specialist and is dismayed to find that his weight is double his regular weight.
-He dismisses the idea of being haunted, though his friends are also being disturbed by this entity.
+He dismisses the idea of being haunted, though his friends are also being disturbed by this mysterious entity.

 Jane discovers that the girl was Natre, a shy young woman who had attended the same college as Tun.
 Tun admits that he and Natre were in a relationship, which Tun had kept secret from his friends.
-Natre loved Tun and threatened to commit suicide when he broke off the relationship.
-Tun witnesses his friend, Tonn, committing suicide, and discovers that his two other close friends from college have also committed suicide.
+Natre loved Tun and threatened to kill herself when he broke off the relationship.
+Tun witnesses his friend, Tonn, commit suicide, and discovers that his two other close friends from college have also committed suicide.
 Believing that they have been coerced into doing so by Natre's ghost, Tun becomes convinced he will be next.

 Tun and Jane visit Natre's mother and discover Natre's decaying body in the bedroom.
-Natre had committed suicide, but her mother could not bear to have her cremated.
+Natre had killed herself, but her mother could not bear to have her cremated.
 They convince her mother to have a proper funeral for her, after which Jane hopes that everything will return to normal.
 They spend the night at a hotel, where Tun is confronted by Natre's ghost.
 While trying to get away, he falls off a fire escape and is injured.